AmaseCocoa/serenity/README.md

-# serenity
+# Nuxt Serenity
-A clean and quiet Nuxt theme
+The front-end used on blog.amase.xyz has been ported for Nuxt Content.